Skilled Survival’s Comprehenvise IFAK Buyers Guide

 They have packed this kit with a fractured board for splinting limbs.

-Plus, you'd expect most of the popular tactical first aid supplies in an IFAK.
+Plus, you'd expect most of the popular tactical first aid supplies.

 It also has your basic first aid supplies for minor injuries.